OkutaniDaichi0106/mcp-go/README.md

 # mcp-go
-A library for establishing MCP server.
+A library for MCP.

+# Packages